 1pm - 4pm

 Find freedom of expression through printmaking.
 Develop individual projects in mediums including color viscosity roller technique.
 Unite technique and imagination in a dynamic expression of your unique vision.
-The instructor will be present on Mondays.
+The instructor will be present on Tuesday.

 Techniques of Printmaking